Happy St. Patrick’s Day! I hope everyone grabs a green beer and kisses an Irish man/woman today!

 Justin texted me the following Monday when I was back in class and busy with my internship.
 I didn’t respond to him until several hours later, hoping he wasn’t going to annoy me.
 He didn’t.
-He genuinely was interested in my friendship and I was interested in his and we innocently talked almost every day after that.
+He genuinely was interested in my friendship and I was interested in his.
+We innocently talked almost every day after that.

-Justin graduated that May and the job he had accepted didn’t start until October and I was in between my junior and senior year at JCU, so naturally, while everyone else was working at their new big kid jobs, we spent countless days at the beach and drunken nights at Harry Buffalo (not our best moments).
+Justin graduated that May and the job he had accepted didn’t start until October.
+I was in between my junior and senior year at JCU.
+So, naturally, while everyone else was working at their new big kid jobs, we spent countless days at the beach and drunken nights at Harry Buffalo (not our best moments).

 On my 21st birthday, he showed up with a dozen pink roses and three bottles of my favorite wine at the time (I won’t even tell you because it hardly counts as wine – LOL).
-That was it, now my family and all our friends knew that Justin and Erika (now deemed by friends and family as J&E) were no longer just two of the friends in the group.
+That was it, now my family and all our friends knew that Justin and Erika (now deemed J&E) were no longer just two of the friends in the group.